BaptisteHudyma/Lamp-Da/README.md

         - button.h: control the button.
 Takes callbacks for actions on multiple button pushes.
 The implementation is intented to work with a tactile button (can be anything metallic really...)
         - Microphone.h: control the microphone behavior.
 Make available some functions to get the sound level and beat.
 Gives some animations as well
     - utils: General functions and constants that everybody needs
+        - colorspace.h: contain color space transition classes.
+Execution of those can be quite heavy for a microcontroler, beware !
         - contants.h: global constants used all around the program
         - strip.h: overload of the Adafruit_Strip class, to get cleaner color with getPixelColor
-        - utils.h: useful functions to control colors, color spaces and more !
+        - utils.h: useful functions to make colors

 ## Physical build and architecture :